Jing Fang: Yijing

 The historian Ban Gu (32–92 AD) wrote that Jing Fang was an expert at making predictions from the hexagrams of the ancient Yijing.
 A book on Yijing divination attributed to him describes the najia method of hexagram interpretation, which correlates their separate lines with elements of the Chinese calendar.
+Not only was he instrumental in the development of Yijing correlative cosmology, but he has also shed a new light on China's history, in particular Qin and Han.

 Music theory

 According to the 3rd-century historian Sima Biao, Jing Fang received an appointment as an official in the Music Bureau under Emperor Yuan of Han (r.
 48–33 BC).

 Jing Fang was the first to notice how closely a succession of 53 just fifths approximates 31 octaves.
-He came upon this observation after learning to calculate the pythagorean comma between 12 fifths and 7 octaves (this had been published ca. 122 BC in the Huainanzi, a book is written for the prince of Huainan), and extended this method fivefold to a scale composed of 60 fifths, finding that after 53 new values became incredibly close to tones already calculated.
+He came upon this observation after learning to calculate the pythagorean comma between 12 fifths and 7 octaves, and extended this method fivefold to a scale composed of 60 fifths, finding that after 53 new values became incredibly close to tones already calculated.
+The pythagorean comma had been published ca. 122 BC in the Huainanzi, a book is written for the prince of Huainan.
+Huainanzi emphasizes that the number of musical temperament and calendar reflect the path of heaven and earth.

 He accomplished this calculation by beginning with a suitable large starting value ($3^{11} = 177147$) that could be divided by three easily, and proceeded to calculate the relative values of successive tones by the following method: